redhat-openstack/packstack/docs/packstack.rst

 ----------------------

 **CONFIG_USE_EPEL**
     Install OpenStack from EPEL.
 If set to "y" EPEL will be installed on each server ['y', 'n'].
+When installing RDO, this option will be overriden, as EPEL is a requirement for RDO.

 **CONFIG_REPO**
     A comma separated list of URLs to any additional yum repositories to install.